AaltoRSE/rse-timetracking/README.md

 * `Status::7-Cancelled` - We decided (along with the customer) to not do this project
 * `Status::8-Maintenance` - Project is "done" but the customer will keep coming back to us for support or updates as needed.

+Importance (different ways to say what is important):
+* `Imp:1-Strategic`: strategic benefit to the university or RSE team
+* `Imp:1-Urgent`: the customers need it done soon
+* `Imp:1-Paying`: They are funding us, so we need to keep it in our minds.
+* `Imp:2-PayingInFuture`: Might be large enough to pay in future so pay attention now.
+* `Imp:2-Deadline`: has some real deadline we need to consider.

 Funding:
 * `Funding::Unit` - Funding from basic RSE service funding, coming from the different member units.
 * `Funding::Project` - The project is paying for this service itself